Azure Miles Records ~ The Music of Michael Robinson

 Having decided to make music composition my life path in my early twenties, after about five years of focusing on saxophone improvisation, I feel fortunate that a series of seemingly random events led me to choose pure computer-performed music as my medium of choice, and Indian ragas for the musical form I use as a basis for composition.
 Prior to using ragas, my compositions were based on a variety of musical forms.
 Much of this earlier music is found on the Azure Miles 2000 and 1000 CD series.
 Compositions based on ragas make up the 3000 and 4000 series.

-Regarding the title of this essay, it was my desire to name the musical instrument I compose for in a manner that reflected the individual way I create music.
+Regarding the title of this essay, it was my desire to name the musical instruments (software and hardware) I compose for in a manner that reflected the individual way I create music.
 Vina is the Sanskrit word for musical instrument, and it is used in a range of South Asian instrument denominations, including the rudra vina, and the gatra vina.
 I first thought of Compu Vina or Digi Vina, but quickly dismissed those overly technical sounding names.
 Then I thought to use the initials of my full name, Michael Eric Robinson, and combine them with a Sanskrit, or Hindu word or name.
 Happily, I recalled Meru, as in Mount Meru, the heavenly mountain Hindus believe is the center of the universe.
 I thought the name meruvina was both poetic, and fitting for the ever-developing, and seemingly limitless capabilities, and potential of the music technology I use.
 Obviously, there is no suggestion that my initials have anything to do with the center of the universe!
 It was my initials that led to the name.

 None other than Shivkumar Sharma, India's legendary master of the santoor, explained to me during our two interviews how ragas originated thousands of years ago as a form of meditation and prayer; a method of looking inward through the miracle of sound.
 And this was not an entertainment for any audience.
 Rather, the music was sung, or played in solitary fashion, frequently outdoors, and in a forest.